 What Does It Mean to Act "Like A Christian"?

 The following video received a lot of attention when it aired during the Super Bowl a few months ago.
-It's a fantastic video that turned my lifelong paradigm of girls upside down in just three short minutes, by asking a deceptively simple question: what does it mean to act "like a girl"?
+It's a fantastic video that turned my lifelong paradigm of girls upside down in just a few short minutes, by asking a deceptively simple question: what does it mean to act "like a girl"?

 Video produced by Procter & Gamble